Catherinen29/tictactoe/README.md

 ## Introduction

-This is my first project on the Software Engineering Immersive course with General Assembly.
-The task was to create a functioning tic tac toe game with features including a messages telling the user the outcome of the game and starting a new game without refreshing the page.
+This was my first project on the Software Engineering Immersive course with General Assembly.
+The task was to create a functioning tic tac toe game with features including messages telling the user the outcome of the game and starting a new game without refreshing the page.
 A combination of HTML, CSS and JavaScript were used to create this project.

-The project was set on Wednesday 29th March with six days to plan and execute a functioning game independently.
+The project was set with six days to plan and execute a functioning game independently.

 The final project can be found here: https://catherinen29.github.io/tictactoe/